Georgia Labor Laws Guide

 Prohibited occupations for Georgia minors

-No minor under the age of 16 years can be employed in occupations connected with power-driven machinery, butchering, scaffolding, loading and unloading goods, or any other occupation that may cause temporary or permanent injuries and illnesses.
+Minors under the age of 16 years cannot work in occupations connected with power-driven machinery, butchering, scaffolding, loading and unloading goods, or any other occupation that may cause temporary or permanent injuries and illnesses.

 Working near alcoholic beverages